rmungai/SpheroidInvasionAnalysis/README.md

 2. Use **Quant_imageset.m** to quantify invasion using two sets of images per spheroid: (1) initial and (2) final time points.

 Takes in binarized images and traces the boundary of the Day 0 image and overlays that boundary over the final time point image.
-The distances and angles of all pixels (aka. cells) at the final time point that have invaded past the boudary are calculated in reference to both the boundary as well as the center of the spheroid (see Figure 1).
+The distances and angles of all pixels (aka. cells) at the final time point that have invaded past the boudary are calculated in reference to both the boundary as well as the center of the spheroid *(see Figure 1 in corresponding publication)*.
 Next, invasion metrics are calculated: area change, distance and persistence speed from boundary and center, area moment of inertia.

 The variables are saved in a ".mat" file and the figures are saved as ".fig" files as well as compiled into a pdf document.
 It is recommended to use the "Binarizing_imageset_two step.m" to generate binarized and circle masked images.
 In particular, the Day 0 images must not have stray pixels since that can interfere with boundary tracing.